sapnaprajapat123/password-generator/README.md

 # password-generator
-this password-generator generates a strong password
+This password-generator generates a strong password